 I agree with the posts about the staff they could be more pleasant and helpful.I like the dresscode and I think all schools need a dress code.
 As far as the staff they need to build up the students more than they are and let the parents be involved more and work with the parentsinstead of blocking them out.
 Thanks Concerned Parent

 Westside Middle School is a public middle school in Winder.
-The principal of Westside Middle School is Eli Welch, III, who can be contacted at firstname.lastname@example.org.
-652 children attend Westside Middle School and identify primarily as White, non-Hispanic; Asian/Pacific Islander; and Asian.
-7% of the Westside Middle School students are "limited in English proficiency."
+The principal of Westside Middle School is Eli Welch, III, whose e-mail is firstname.lastname@example.org.
+652 children attend Westside Middle School and identify as White, non-Hispanic; Asian/Pacific Islander; and Asian.
+7% of the Westside Middle School students have "limited English proficiency."
 65% of the 652 students here are classified as "economically disadvantaged", and 66% are paying reduced lunch prices.
-The ratio of students to teachers at Westside Middle School is 14:1.
+The student to teacher ratio at Westside Middle School is 14:1.
 Haymon-Morris Middle School is one of the nearest middle schools.

 - Computer arts

 - Drawing painting